pipebarreto/ToDo-BackEnd/README.md

-# ToDo-BackEnd Project including JWT
+# ToDo-BackEnd Project including REST API and JWT

 For Running the code, you can simply download the file and run it on Eclipse.

-REST API

 # POST /signup
 For creating a user (Use email and password).
 The data will be saved and the password will be encrypted.